 All the Birds in the Sky

-Even if you’re not familiar with Charlie Jane Anders, you’ve probably heard of her book (or at least recognized the cover), All the Birds in the Sky.
-Winner of the 2017 Hugo Award for Best Novel, the book is about a witch and a techno-geek who find each other when they’re kids after being shunned by other children for being “different.”
+Even if you’re not familiar with Charlie Jane Anders, you’ve probably heard of her books All the Birds in the Sky or The City in the Middle of the Night.
+Winner of the 2017 Nebula Award for Best Novel, All the Birds in the Sky is about a witch and a techno-geek who find each other when they’re kids after being shunned by other children for being “different.”
 The story follows their relationship, with a crumbling world serving as the backdrop.
 In addition to being a science fiction and fantasy writer, Anders was also the founder and co-editor of io9—which she left in 2016 to focus on writing.

 RELATED: 11 Nonfiction Geek Books By Women